 Illustris is the most advanced and accurate computer simulation of our universe yet, taking our best theories and observations and recreating an area of the universe 350 million light years across.
+The above video is a guided tour of the simulation, complete with a rocking electronic soundtrack.

 According to the study’s co-author, Shy Genel, “Illustris is like a time machine.
 We can go forward and backward in time.
 We can pause the simulation and zoom into a single galaxy or galaxy cluster to see what’s really going on.”